 Panel Discussion: Ready!
 Set!
 Battle?
 E-Wallet vs Banks

-The Sudden Surge in Digital Wallets
+Case Study: The Sudden Surge in Digital Wallets

-As of March 2020, a sudden peak of digital wallet transactions were reported by Commonwealth Bank of Australia (CBA).
+As of March 2020, a sudden peak of digital wallet transactions as reported by the Commonwealth Bank of Australia (CBA).
 The transactions grew by 17% against the average monthly growth rate of 6.7%.
 Overall, there were about 36 million digital wallet transactions made in March.
 In this session, hear from the speaker on:

 - Is CBA looking into partnering with other payment gateways?
 What kind of criteria do these payment gateways have for CBA to work with them?